 <o:idmap v:ext="edit" data="1" />

-</o:shapelayout></xml><![endif]--></head><body lang=EN-GB link=blue vlink=purple><div class=WordSection1><p class=MsoNormal>Hi,<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I sent the message below out to ‘libraries’ and then ‘haskell-café’ before I thought to try, or realised that there must be, a Cabal development list (which I have now joined).<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Basically I am trying to get the latest cabal-install to work with GHC-6.12.1 on CentOS 5 and it is giving me an ‘ExitFailure 127’ when it tries to configure the app with Cabal.
-Note that I can manually configure, build and install the app myself without any problem—I can even down load the cabal tarbal, cd into the root directory and type ‘cabal install’ and it will work (provided it doesn’t have to download and install any dependent packages).<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I don’t know what is going wrong but, unless somebody knows what is failing, to make progress it looks as if I need to add some instrumentation around the code that is generating the error.<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Can anybody point me in the right direction?
-If somebody has encountered this before, or knows what is likely to be going on, or of Cabal debug infrastructure I can call on, or the part of the source code that I can instrument, I would be very grateful!<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Cheers,<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Chris<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I am trying to install cabal-install 0.8.2 with GHC 6.12.1 on a CentOS 5.2 system and am running up against a ‘ExitFailure 127’ error.<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I can download the package and run ‘cabal install’ inside the package directory and all will be fine, but if I let cabal download and install the package cabal runs into problems as soon as it tries to configure.<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>For example, if I try ‘cabal install permutation --verbose=3’ it finishes like this:<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal style='margin-left:36.0pt'>link: done<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>*** Deleting temp files:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>Deleting: /tmp/ghc1324_0/ghc1324_0.lpp<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>*** Deleting temp dirs:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>Deleting: /tmp/ghc1324_0<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>/tmp/permutation-0.4.132758/permutation-0.4.1/dist/setup/setup configure<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>--verbose=3 --ghc --prefix=/home/chris/.cabal --user --constraint=base<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>==3.0.3.2 --constraint=ghc-prim ==0.2.0.0<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>cabal: Error: some packages failed to install:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>permutation-0.4.1 failed during the configure step.
-The exception was:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>ExitFailure 127<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I have tried the same exercise with GHC 6.10.4 with cabal-install 0.8.0 the same results.<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>I have downloaded the Cabal sources to try and add some instrumentation to find out what is going wrong but have yet to succeed.<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Does anybody have any suggestions?
-Is there an easier way of getting cabal-install working on CentOS?<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p><p class=MsoNormal>Any help much appreciated!<o:p></o:p></p><p class=MsoNormal><o:p> </o:p></p></div></body></html>
+</o:shapelayout></xml><![endif]--></head><body lang=EN-GB link=blue vlink=purple><div class=WordSection1><p class=MsoNormal>Hi,<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I sent the message below out to &#8216;libraries&#8217; and then &#8216;haskell-café&#8217; before I thought to try, or realised that there must be, a Cabal development list (which I have now joined).<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Basically I am trying to get the latest cabal-install to work with GHC-6.12.1 on CentOS 5 and it is giving me an &#8216;ExitFailure 127&#8217; when it tries to configure the app with Cabal.
+Note that I can manually configure, build and install the app myself without any problem&#8212;I can even down load the cabal tarbal, cd into the root directory and type &#8216;cabal install&#8217; and it will work (provided it doesn&#8217;t have to download and install any dependent packages).<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I don&#8217;t know what is going wrong but, unless somebody knows what is failing, to make progress it looks as if I need to add some instrumentation around the code that is generating the error.<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Can anybody point me in the right direction?
+If somebody has encountered this before, or knows what is likely to be going on, or of Cabal debug infrastructure I can call on, or the part of the source code that I can instrument, I would be very grateful!<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Cheers,<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Chris<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I am trying to install cabal-install 0.8.2 with GHC 6.12.1 on a CentOS 5.2 system and am running up against a &#8216;ExitFailure 127&#8217; error.<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I can download the package and run &#8216;cabal install&#8217; inside the package directory and all will be fine, but if I let cabal download and install the package cabal runs into problems as soon as it tries to configure.<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>For example, if I try &#8216;cabal install permutation --verbose=3&#8217; it finishes like this:<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal style='margin-left:36.0pt'>link: done<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>*** Deleting temp files:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>Deleting: /tmp/ghc1324_0/ghc1324_0.lpp<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>*** Deleting temp dirs:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>Deleting: /tmp/ghc1324_0<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>/tmp/permutation-0.4.132758/permutation-0.4.1/dist/setup/setup configure<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>--verbose=3 --ghc --prefix=/home/chris/.cabal --user --constraint=base<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>==3.0.3.2 --constraint=ghc-prim ==0.2.0.0<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>cabal: Error: some packages failed to install:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>permutation-0.4.1 failed during the configure step.
+The exception was:<o:p></o:p></p><p class=MsoNormal style='margin-left:36.0pt'>ExitFailure 127<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I have tried the same exercise with GHC 6.10.4 with cabal-install 0.8.0 the same results.<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>I have downloaded the Cabal sources to try and add some instrumentation to find out what is going wrong but have yet to succeed.<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Does anybody have any suggestions?
+Is there an easier way of getting cabal-install working on CentOS?<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p><p class=MsoNormal>Any help much appreciated!<o:p></o:p></p><p class=MsoNormal><o:p>&nbsp;</o:p></p></div></body></html>